iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 {% include figure.html path="assets/img/2024-05-07-what-exactly-has-tabpfn-learned-to-do/bladderbatch-comparison.png" class="img-fluid" %}

-We also evaluate the different methods on a more realistic setting, where we train on 4 batches of data and apply to samples from the remaining unseen batch.
+We also evaluate the different methods on a more realistic setting, where we train on 4 out of 5 batches of data and evaluate on all samples from the remaining unseen batch.
-Results are shown in Figure \ref{fig:bladderbatch-batch}.
+Results are shown below, with scatterplot labels used to indicate the identity of the test batch.
 While all methods perform worse in this setting, TabPFN still almost matches LR while beating the other baselines.

 {% include figure.html path="assets/img/2024-05-07-what-exactly-has-tabpfn-learned-to-do/bladderbatch-batch-scatterplot.png" class="img-fluid" %}